newrelic/entity-definitions/docs/relationship_synthesis.md

 The `version` field indicates the rule version.
 This allows for introducing new breaking changes to the formats without requiring immediate updates to all engines.
-The engine should discard any unsupported versions.
+The engine discards any unsupported versions.

 ## Origin

 The `origin` field represents a closed list of values that indicate the source of telemetry.
 When defining a rule, a list of these values must be provided.

+TODO: Add a table with all supported origins

 Example: